Things to Do

 The Tennis Center is open to both Lake Oswego residents and non-residents.
 Courts are open every day of the year for hourly rental.
 Book a court

 Lake Oswego Golf Course is a City owned 18-hole par-3 facility with holes ranging from 74-179 yards.
 The hillside layout offers beautifully kept, small, contoured greens with Lost Dog Creek passing among fir, cedar, and maple trees through the back nine.

-The Lake Oswego Swim Park is operated by Lake Oswego Parks and Recreation and is open July 1, 2018 through August 26, 2018.
+The Lake Oswego Swim Park is operated by Lake Oswego Parks and Recreation.

 Daily hours are Sunday through Saturday